 This is him playing Henry the V111's beloved jester Will Sommers.

 Yes, it was the liberation of oldsters from a none to perfect home.
 My generous grandmother enjoyed liberating people.
 She always said life was sometimes very unfair and one should do all that one could to help someone caught up in a mess not of their choosing.
 She was fortunate to have the dosh to do it.
-That was why Great Grandfather, Cyrus' portrait hung over the fireplace in the drawing room.
-Cyrus who had given up big game hunting when he thought about how horrible it was.
-A Dutch friend of his, Abe Van Helsing--had some very strong opinions about the popular but barbaric practice.
+That was why Grandfather, Cyrus' portrait hung over the fireplace in the drawing room.
+Cyrus, who had given up big game hunting when he thought about how horrible it was.
+A Dutch friend of his, Abe Van Helsing--had some very strong opinions about the popular, but barbaric practice.
 "Leave the poor beasts alone and destroy monsters!"
 His words verbatam and so instead of causing harm in the world, Cyrus became an enthusiastic Vampire Destroyer!

-As for Aunt Dotty's romantic yearnings, they did indeed come to her so late in life she nearly didn't witness it.
+As for Aunt Dotty's romantic yearnings, they did indeed return to her so late in life she nearly didn't witness it.
 But she was happy as it was with a retired dresser to Sir Giles Can'tactbutlovesshakespare!
 The gentleman was very handsome in his own right, Auntie said he'd give Sir Giles a run for his money!

 More about that in the next post!